 Section 15: If the membership is dissatisfied with actions taken by the Board, a petition signed by 60 percent of the membership can be submitted to the President and the issue(s) will be tabled at a special meeting of the members or the next scheduled member meeting for action.

 Article VI – Nominations and Elections

 Section1: The nomination and election of officers and directors shall be conducted annually in accordance with the terms of office specified in Article IV, Section 1 and Article V, Section 2.
 All voting members in good standing of the Chapter shall have the right to vote in the election.
-Discrimination in election and nomination procedures on the basis of race, color, creed, gender, age, marital status, national origin, religion, physical or mental disability, gender, ethnicity, sexual orientation, and ancestry, veteran’s status, background or unlawful purpose is prohibited.
+Discrimination in election and nomination procedures based on race, color, creed, gender, age, marital status, national origin, religion, physical or mental disability, gender, ethnicity, sexual orientation, ancestry, veteran’s status, background, or unlawful purpose is prohibited.

 Candidates for the officer’s positions may also be nominated by petition process established by the Nominating Committee or the BOD.
 The President shall appoint a Committee Chairperson to Chair the committee and lead all other committee volunteers.
 Elections shall be conducted: During the annual meeting of the membership, or by electronic vote in compliance with the legal jurisdiction.
 The candidate who receives a majority of votes cast for each office shall be elected.
 Ballots shall be counted by the Nominating Committee or by tellers designated by the Board.

 Section 4: No current member of the Nominating Committee shall be included in the slate of nominees prepared by the Committee.